by Myrna Stark Leader

 “But despite all our efforts, if you divide them up by commodity, by province, by company, they’re too small.
 We’re not shaping a grand narrative.
 We’re telling many, many small stories,” Mackay explains.
 “If we are going to reach 16 million Canadians who are unsure, one person at a time is great and I believe that is where this needs to start, but we need to turn it up to the millions.”

 Mackay likens the food system to hockey.
-There’s the peewee league, the regional and provincial leagues, but there’s no NHL of agriculture – at least not one that’s industry-
+There’s the peewee league, the regional and provincial leagues, but there’s no NHL of agriculture – at least not one that’s industry-driven.

 “We all need public trust in the food system, so what can we do bigger and better together?”
 Mackay asks.
 “It’s a big challenge, not for the faint of heart or inexpensive.
 This is a 25-year plan, not a one-time ad campaign.”

 Right now, CCFI claims 31 members and an annual budget of $1.5 million, to which government partners have contributed $100,000.

 Groups like the BC Agriculture Council are on board.
 BCAC representatives attended a summit in Calgary on September 19 to hear and discuss the results of CCFI’s latest survey.
 BCAC has also welcomed Sharon Eistetter in September on a one-year contract to manage public trust initiatives.
 She’s focusing on creating a short-term and a longer-term plan to help get the 28 commodity groups BCAC represents to better share and communicate with the public.

 “My role is to bring a group of industry leaders together to see how we can share best practices,” Eistetter explains from her home office.
 “Farmers are doing the right thing but we need to demystify information for consumers.
 It’s a massive undertaking.
 The end goal is to improve consumer confidence in the food system in BC, in the areas of environmental care, animal care, farm worker care, food safety and quality.”

 A national public trust steering committee headed by Myrna Grahn is working to bring together industry stakeholders like grocery stores, restaurants and farmers.
 Grahn is working with the value-chain round tables, groups that are amplifiers of agriculture and food promotion, CCFI and representatives of the provincial farm organizations.

 “We want producers across the country to have more consistent messages to share with the public and we want to avoid siloed work,” Grahn explains from Winnipeg.
 “We know that actions must be taken to build and regain public trust and we know that we need to do this in a more collaborative way.”